Yashrajsalunkhe/library-management-web/docs/BIOMETRIC_INTEGRATION.md

 # Biometric Integration Guide

-This guide explains how to set up and use the real-time biometric integration in the Library Management System.
+This guide explains how to set up and use the real-time biometric integration in Libro.

 ## Overview